 The National Guild for Community Arts Education supports and advances access to lifelong learning opportunities in the arts.
 Among its national initiatives is Engaging Adolescents, which aims to increase youth participation in the arts by enhancing the effectiveness and scope of existing, high quality out-of-school time arts education programs and catalyzing the development of new programs.
 The Guild serves a broad constituency of more than 5,000 nonprofit, arts organizations, and government agencies in the United States that are providing open access to classes, lessons and workshops in multiple artistic disciplines.
 Many also are providing learning/development through the arts with a focus on youth development, community building, positive aging, and other areas.
 Of these providers, more than 450 are Guild members.
 They include community schools of the arts; arts centers; and arts education divisions of performing arts institutions, universities, museums, and other organizations.
 In concert with this dynamic network, the Guild researches and promotes best practices, provides opportunities for professional development and dialogue, advocates for broad access, and makes grants to the field.
 Collectively, Guild member institutions offer direct instruction to more than 2.5 million students each year, employ 20,000 teaching artists, and reach an additional eight million Americans each year through performances and exhibitions.
 In addition to providing classes and lessons within their own facilities, most members also collaborate with public schools, social service organizations, hospitals, and other agencies to increase communities’ access to arts education.

-The Mass Cultural Council promotes excellence, access, education, and diversity in the arts, humanities, and interpretive sciences, in order to improve the quality of life for all Massachusetts residents and contribute to the economic vitality of our communities.
-Mass Cultural Council is a state agency committed to building a central place for arts and culture in the everyday lives of communities and pursues this mission through a combination of grants, services and advocacy for cultural organizations, schools, communities and artists.
+The Mass Cultural Council is a state agency that promotes excellence, inclusion, education, and diversity in the arts, humanities, and sciences to foster a rich cultural life for all Massachusetts residents and contributes to the vitality of our communities and economy.
+The Council pursues this mission through a wide range of grants, initiatives, and advocacy for artists, communities, organizations, and schools.